 (1) A valid government-issued ID.

 (3) The exact legal name and either social security number (for individuals) or federal ID number (for corporate entities) for whoever will take title to the property.
 For example, if you would like two people listed on the deed, bring both social security numbers with you.
 (You don’t need to bring the social security card itself.)
 If you would like the deed to be in the name of a corporation or LLC, make sure you know its exact legal name and its federal ID number at the time you register.
 The name you register under will be the name on the deed and it cannot be changed later, so be sure it’s correct.

 (4) If you are bidding on behalf of another person, you must also bring a valid written authorization such as a signed power of attorney.

 (5) A $5,000 deposit per property (or other amount specified in the notice) is mandatory in certified funds.
 This includes a check drawn by a bank on the bank’s own funds (often called a bank check, cashier’s check, teller’s check, or official check), or a money order.
 DO NOT BRING CASH, PERSONAL CHECKS, HOME EQUITY LINE CHECKS, OR ANY CHECK WHICH IS EITHER POST-DATED OR MORE THAN SIX MONTHS OLD; THEY WILL BE REFUSED.
 The deposit must either be payable to “Pullman & Comley, Trustee” or payable to yourself and then endorsed at the auction.
 Cash is disfavored for security reasons and because the time needed to count it is an inconvenience to other bidders; if you must bring cash, please bring large bills only.
-Bidders will present this deposit when they register at the auction and pay it (only) when they are declared the winner to be applied in full to the purchase price of that property.
+Bidders will present their deposit when they register at the auction and pay it (only) when they are declared the winner to be applied in full to the purchase price of that property.
 Bidders who do not win will keep their deposits and may use them to bid on other properties.
 Please do not call asking how many deposits to bring; the answer is one for each property you wish to win.